namazso/nSkinz/README.md

 * Uses signature scanning and NetVar manager for dynamic offsets
 * Primitive configuration saving & loading support

-## Dependencies
+## Requirements

-* Boost, for dynamic skin parsing
 * C++11 compilant compiler

 ## Usage

-Currently only Windows is supported, however this may change in the future.
+Currently only Windows is supported, however this may change ~~in the future~~ if you submit a PR because I'm lazy.

 * Download the source with "Clone or Download" -> "Download ZIP", or via command line:
 ```